 For shot placement, it’s hammer time!
-Shooting a revolver single action offers far more control than rotating that cylinder via a mile-long, anvil-heavy double-action trigger pull — even for the Divine Mr. M. And even minimal sights are way better than nothing.
+Shooting a wheelgun single action offers far more control than rotating that stainless-steel cylinder via a mile-long, anvil-heavy double-action trigger pull — even for the Divine Mr. M. And even minimal sights are way better than nothing.

 Yes there is that.
 So very much that.

-Shooting .357 bullets out of a 39.7 ounce L-frame Smith & Wesson Model 686 revolver with a 4-inch barrel is something of a shock to the system.
-Shooting the same round from a 14.9 ounce J-frame Smith & Wesson Model 360 Magnum revolver with a 1.875-inch barrel isn’t two-and-a-half times as uncomfortable.
+Shooting .357 bullets out of a 39.7-ounce L-frame Smith & Wesson Model 686 revolver with a 4-inch barrel is something of a shock to the system.
+Shooting the same full-power round from a 14.9 ounce J-frame Smith & Wesson Model 360 Magnum revolver with a 1.875-inch barrel isn’t two-and-a-half times as uncomfortable.
 It’s like shaking hands with electricity.

-Here’s my five-yard target shooting the aforementioned Federal Premium 158 gr. .357 ammo, single action, slow fire.
+Here’s my five-yard target shooting the aforementioned Federal Premium 158-grain .357 ammo, single action, slow fire.

 Considering the abuse my hands received touching off those rounds, and the fact that I’m a lousy shot, that’s a more-than-merely-acceptable group for self-defense.
 Yes, well, look what happened when I let loose the .357 dogs of war, shooting the Model 360 double action, rapid fire.